Aviah/one-click-django-docs/what_next.md

       Commit, deploy, and reload the site.

-7. The website Nginx is busy most of the time serving as a proxy to Apache-mod-wsgi, and the CDN offload the media files, and the user will get these images and media much faster from the CDN's cache.
+7. The website Nginx is busy most of the time serving as a proxy to Apache-mod-wsgi.
+The CDN offloads the media files, and the user will get these images and media much faster from the CDN's cache.

 Development and deployment are the same.
 Whenever you change a static file, deployment with `fab deploy:True` to run `collectstatic`.
 This will update the static files and reload the site.
 When the user will request one of those new static files (`collectstatic` renamed the files with the hash), the CDN gets this new file from your site's Nginx, and saves it to the CDN's cache.